 Best Bike Paths For Kids in Brisbane

 There’s no doubt about it – children love bikes!
 From tiny trikes to snazzy scooters, cycles represent fun, fresh air and exercise and a free activity you can do in Brisbane with kids.
 As kids get older, bikes become their preferred form of transport so it’s a great idea to encourage safe riding skills from an early age.
 Luckily Brisbane has a host of kid friendly cycle paths which you can enjoy as a family for fitness and pleasure.
 Kid friendly cycle paths should be free from safety hazards, not overly strenuous to ride along and nearby basic amenities.
-Here’s our list of 5 must-do cycle paths in Brisbane!
+Here’s our list of must-do cycle paths in Brisbane!

 Ithaca Creek – Red Hill to Newmarket

-This Brisbane cycle path starts at Woolcock Park, Red Hill, which features an unusual sensory playground, barbecues and a modern amenities block.
-From here, the 6-7km return trip follows the Creek, so ducks and water dragons are likely guest stars on your ride.
+This Brisbane cycle path starts at Woolcock Park in Red Hill, which features an unusual sensory playground, barbecues and a modern amenities block.
+From here, the 6-7km return trip follows the creek, so ducks and water dragons are likely guest stars on your ride.
 The cycle path is shaded by trees for much of the way and avoids traffic, except from one short section on a quiet side road.

 Hornibrook Esplanade – Clontarf to Woody Point

 The Redcliffe Peninsula, just north of Brisbane, features cycle paths that span approximately 40 km and run almost uninterrupted along its foreshore along some of the best parks and playgrounds in Brisbane’s north.
 Some sections of this cycle path network, however, are more kid friendly than others.
 Known as the ‘southern rim ride’, the Clontarf to Woody Point section is a flat, 11km return trip running between the Ted Smout Bridge and the Woody Point jetty.

 The Esplanade – Wynnum Manly

 Whether you start or finish at the Wynnum end, the big attraction here is the Wynnum Water Park, which includes a wading pool and an ‘aquativity’ space, where sculptured whales squirt water high into the air like a giant backyard sprinkler.

 Northey Street Farm – Windsor

-This is a short (4km) but action-packed ride taking in creek life and the bustling Northey Street city farm.
-Just north of Brisbane city, this cycle path starts at the end of Bishop Street where the road becomes an open reserve.
+This is a short (4km) but action-packed ride taking in creek life and the bustling Northey Street City Farm.
+Located just north of Brisbane city, this cycle path starts at the end of Bishop Street where the road becomes an open reserve.
 From there, follow the shady trail along Enoggera Creek (watch for lizards and ducks!) until it joins up with the Bowen Bridge Heritage Trail.

-Brisbane river – West End to South Brisbane
+Brisbane River – West End to South Brisbane

-Ofcourse there are numerous other bike paths in Brisbane for Kids- feel free to note them in the comments below.
+Of course there are numerous other bike paths in Brisbane for Kids- feel free to note them in the comments below.